-In the Poissonian case we used the same latent diffusion model, generated Poisson observations---see the left panel of Figure~\ref{FigAccPoisson}---and used the same inference schemes and stopping criteria as in the Gaussian case.
-For each run we measured the accuracy of the inference by computing the mean deviation of the quantile-quantile curve from the diagonal---we used 50 quantile bins.
-We then averaged these quantities over the $n_{\text{exp}}=25$ experiments for each choice of $n_{\text{neighb}}$, $s$ and message bandwidth~$n_{\text{msg}}$.
-The values are shown in the right panel of Figure~\ref{FigAccPoisson}.
-The plots show that similarly to the Gaussian case, the quality of the approximation improves as we increase the message bandwidth $n_{\text{msg}}$ and that, typically, there is a significant increase in accuracy when moving from {\it diag} to {\it chordal} methods.
-As in the Gaussian case, the weaker the diffusion (smaller $n_{\text{neighb}}$) the more accurate the method is, however, it seems that in this case correlation in $\vect{Q}^{-1}$ leads to slightly improved accuracy whenever it can be captured well---see the performance of the {\it chordal} methods over the {\it diag} one and the bad performance of diagonal for $s\in \{ 0,1\}$.
+In the Poisson case we used the same latent diffusion model, generated Poisson observations (see the left panel of Figure~\ref{FigAccPoisson}) and used the same inference schemes and stopping criteria as in the Gaussian case.
+For each run we constructed Q-Q curves using the residuals $\hat{\epsilon}_{t,t+1}^{j}$ and 50 quantile bins and then measured the accuracy of the inference by computing the mean absolute deviation of the curve from the diagonal.
+We then averaged all the deviations over $n_{\text{exp}}=25$ experiments for each choice of $n_{\text{neighb}}$, $s$ and message bandwidth~$n_{\text{msg}}$.
+The resulting accuracies are shown in the right panel of Figure~\ref{FigAccPoisson}.
+The plots show that, similarly to the Gaussian case, the quality of the approximation improves as we increase the message bandwidth $n_{\text{msg}}$ and that, typically, there is a significant increase in accuracy when moving from {\it diag} to {\it chordal} methods.
+As in the Gaussian case, the weaker the diffusion (smaller $n_{\text{neighb}}$) the more accurate the method is, however, it seems that in this case correlation in $\vect{Q}^{-1}$ leads to slightly improved accuracy---compare the performance of the {\it chordal} methods with the {\it diag} one and note the bad performance of {\em diag} for $s\in \{ 0,1\}$.

 \interfootnotelinepenalty=10000